 Greece's geographical position, in combination with its proximity to third countries, the diversity of its geoclimatic conditions and the extensive land and marine borders, pose enormous risk of disease entrance in the country and the European Union.
-Thus, surveillance activities for SGP in Greece are of great importance for the whole European territory.
-The increased co-financing request regarding the cost of on farm visits lies on the unusual socioeconomic situation which has caused the current energy crisis and the enormous increase in fuel prices.
+Thus, surveillance activities for SGP/PPR in Greece are of great importance for the whole European territory.
+The co-financing request regarding the cost for on farm visits has been included in the sheep and goat pox programme 2023.